-(1)On February 22, 2024, the Company announced that its board of directors authorized the repurchase of \$1.0 billion of its shares of common stock, inclusive of the outstanding \$0.2 billion remaining outstanding in the prior share repurchase plan authorized in April 2023.
+(1) On February 22, 2024, the Company announced that its board of directors authorized the repurchase of \$1.0 billion of its shares of common stock, inclusive of the outstanding \$0.2 billion remaining outstanding in the prior share repurchase plan authorized in April 2023.

-In the first quarter of 2024, 0.1 million shares were repurchased and retired pursuant to share repurchase programs authorized by our board of directors.
-The remaining 338,890 shares presented in the table above represent stock tendered in order to meet tax withholding requirements for restricted stock units vested.
-Share repurchases under the program may be made through a variety of methods, which may include open market purchases, block trades, accelerated share repurchases, trading plans in accordance with Rule 10b-5 or Rule 10b-18 under the Exchange Act, or any combination of such methods.
-The program does not obligate the Company to acquire any particular amount of its common stock, and the share repurchase program may be suspended or discontinued at any time at the Company's discretion.
+In the first second quarter of 2024, 0.1 million 5.8 million shares were repurchased and retired pursuant to share repurchase programs authorized by our board of directors, directors, which completed the Company's previously authorized share repurchase program.
+On August 5, 2024, the Company's board of directors authorized a new repurchase plan of up to \$1.0 billion of the Company's outstanding shares of common stock.
+The remaining 338,890 129,718 shares presented in the table above represent stock tendered in order to meet tax withholding requirements for restricted stock units vested.
+Share repurchases under the program active repurchase programs may be made through a variety of methods, which may include open market purchases, block trades, accelerated share repurchases, trading plans in accordance with Rule 10b-5 or Rule 10b-18 under the Exchange Act, or any combination of such methods.
+The program does repurchase programs do not oblige the Company to acquire any particular amount of its common stock and the share repurchase program may be suspended or discontinued at any time at the Company's discretion.